wtzhang99/wtzhang99.github.io/_posts/2025-10-31-reproducing-seal.md

 While the original paper provided code, we found training to be very slow: even with only 50 examples, one RL round took **3 hours** on two L40 GPUs.
 Running 10 RL rounds required roughly **30 hours per experiment**.

-For each text input, we need to rollout different generations, and we need to fine-tune the model to compute the reward (in the actual implementation, 3 times of finetuning per rollout to compute average reward).
+For each text input, the pipeline generates multiple rollouts, and each reward computation involves several rounds of fine-tuning (three per rollout in the original implementation).

-To accelerate training and make experiments feasible, we reimplement the training framework using **Ray**, which enables parallel SFT training and flexible worker scheduling.
-The below figure illustrates the pipeline how the pipeline runs:
+To accelerate experiments, we reimplemented the training framework in **Ray**, enabling parallel SFT runs and flexible worker scheduling.
+The figure below illustrates our pipeline:

 <div class="responsive-image-container">
     <img src="implementation_updated.png" alt="SEAL Implementation Pipeline" class="responsive-image"/>
 </div>

-By fully using GPUs, we achieved a 3x speed up, reducing each training run from 30 hours to 10 hours.
+By fully utilizing GPUs, we achieved a **3× speedup**, reducing total training time from 30 hours to about 10 hours per run.

 ---

-## Are the results in the original paper reproducible?
+## Are the Results in the Original Paper Reproducible?

-We'd say, yes!
-At least in the knowledge incorporation setting.
+Yes, at least for the knowledge incorporation setting.

 <div class="responsive-table-container">
 <table class="responsive-table">